k2view-academy/K2View-Academy/articles/98_maintenance_and_operational/Installations/dcr_web_studio/version2/Installation.md

 **Configuring TLS**

 Traefik will use its own self-signed TLS certificates for HTTPS connections by default.
 If you want to use your certificate, everything is pre-configured for you.
-You need to create an `ssl-certs` directory within the installation package's directory where you find k2vingress-compose.yaml file. and place your certificate[[1]](#1) and private key within this directory.
+You need to create an `ssl-certs` directory within the installation package's directory where you find k2vingress-compose.yaml file. and place your certificate and private key within this directory.
 These files must be named `cert.cer` and `cert.key` respectively.

 The TLS certificate must be in PEM format and contain the server, root, and intermediate certificates, should they exist.